 - Once the desired option is chosen click Delete User.

-What are your thoughts about this guide?
+What are your thoughts on this guide?
 Please share them with us.
 We’d love to hear from you.